 - 1-3: straight stitch

-- 4: satin stitch (this is a preset length and width, so keep that in mind if wanting to applique)
+- 4: satin stitch (this is a preset length and width, so keep that in mind if you want to applique)

 - 5-6: zigzag stitch